shr3stha/self_profile/README.md

   - [ ] Replace "Jane Doe, FNP" with your actual name and credentials
   - [ ] Update credentials in About section (`index.html`)
   - [ ] Update hero credentials line
-  - [ ] Update tagline with your value proposition
   - [ ] Add your actual location and service area
   - [ ] Update contact email address